-AMENDED AND RESTATED BYLAWS
+AMENDED AND RESTATED BYLAWS OF THE

 FACULTY OF FEDERAL ADVOCATES

-(Amended and Restated Effective June 12, 2014)
+(Amended and Restated Effective January 27, 2021)

 ARTICLE II – Members

-ARTICLE III – Board of Directors
+ARTICLE III – Directors

 Section 1.
 Qualifications; Appointment; Tenure.
-The Board of Directors of the Corporation shall be composed of seventeen directors.
-In the event that the election of additional individuals to the Board of Directors results in more than seventeen directors serving on the Board of Directors at any time, without these Bylaws having been previously amended to increase the number of authorized directors beyond seventeen directors, then the action of the Board of Directors or the Members, as the case may be, resulting in such election shall automatically be deemed to constitute an amendment to these Bylaws increasing the number of authorized directors provided for in the preceding sentence to the number of directors actually serving in such capacity.
+The Board of Directors of the Corporation shall be composed of seventeen Directors.
+In the event that the election of additional individuals to the Board of Directors results in more than seventeen Directors serving at any time, without these Bylaws having been previously amended to increase the number of authorized Directors beyond seventeen, then the action of the Board of Directors or the Members, as the case may be, resulting in such election shall automatically be deemed to constitute an amendment to these Bylaws increasing the number of authorized Directors provided for in the preceding sentence to the number of Directors actually serving in such capacity.

 Section 2.
 Elections.